Facebook Pixel How to Make a DIY Ground Pod (for Low-Angle Wildlife Photos)

 And that is it!
 Simple.

-When out on a beach or in a field you will find that using a ground pod for support makes getting down low a lot easier whilst having some confidence that your camera gear will remain free from sand, mud and water.
-The pan is a good deal lighter than most tripods too, meaning you can carry less weight when out on your next wildlife shoot.
+Well, there you have it!
+When on a beach, in a field, or shooting in snow, you will find that using a ground pod for support makes getting down low a lot easier, and it’ll let you worry less about your camera gear remaining free from sand, mud, and water.

-(Thanks to Rob Cain for taking the picture of my gear on the completed ground pod, above)
+(Thanks to Rob Cain for taking the picture of my gear on the completed ground pod, above!)

-Read more from our Tips & Tutorials category
+Read more from our Cameras & Equipment category

 Elliot Hook